RaeRachael/Competencies_and_evidence/Week_3.md

 #### Friday 29th May

 goal: to see and create some ruby code that interacts with user input from a webpage <br/>
-plan: battle afternoon task, lokking at peoples code who have done the birthday challenge <br/>
+plan: battle afternoon task, lo0king at peoples code who have done the birthday challenge <br/>
 evidence: code from the afternoon <br/>
 proof: afternoon repro